org-arl/unet-blog/_posts/2020-03-30-exploting-spatial-diversity-using-unetstack3.md

 ![Overview](../assets/img/sd/sd-5.png)

+That's all there is to set up the receiver nodes to share the information and cooperate (in this case over a `UdpLink`).
+With this set up any message received on the `Physical` agent's topic on the assisting receiver will also be available at the main receiver.
+This will become clearer through an example in the last section.

 #### 2. Add the `Unity` agent on the main receiver:

 Now that the receiver nodes are ready to cooperate, we can go ahead and add the `Unity` agent on the main receiver node.